diegoth-dev/SteBakerDev.RabbitMQ.NetCore/README.md

 # SteBakerDev.RabbitMQ.NetCore
-A NuGet package based off the eShop on containers implementation of RabbitMQ with some small improvements & added helper methods
+A NuGet package based off the Microsoft eShop on containers implementation of RabbitMQ with some small improvements & added helper methods

 [Source](https://github.com/dotnet-architecture/eShopOnContainers/)